-Visually, the film is often breathtaking, with wide vistas of Mars acting as a reminder of the simultaneous beauty and hostility of the universe.
-As Guardians of the Galaxy recently demonstrated – outer space and a 1970’s pop soundtrack make an effective juxtaposition.
+Visually, the film is occasionally sweeping with grand vistas of Mars serving as a reminder of the simultaneous beauty and hostility of the universe.
+As Guardians of the Galaxy previously demonstrated, outer space and a 1970’s pop soundtrack make an effective juxtaposition.
 Damon isn’t just stranded on Mars with limited oxygen and food supplies, he’s also got Donna Summer to contend with.

-As with any Ridley Scott project, the art design is sumptuous.
-From the interiors of the spacecrafts and vehicles, to the screen layouts in mission control, Scott is an expert world builder.
-He knows as well as anyone that the devil is in the detail when it comes to absorbing audiences into a universe alternate or futuristic to their own, and he achieves it spectacularly and without fuss.
+As with any Ridley Scott project, the art design is convincing.
+From the interiors of the spacecrafts and vehicles to the screen layouts in mission control, Scott is an expert world builder, or in the case, world tweaker.
+He recognises the devil is in the detail when it comes to absorbing audiences into a universe alternate or futuristic to their own.
+He achieves it well and without fuss.

 With a strong supporting cast featuring appearances from Kristen Wiig and Mackenzie Davies…and sturdy performances from the likes of Chiwetel Ejiofor and Jessica Chastain, The Martian represents Ridley Scott working at the upper end of his game.
 “Get your ass to Mars!”.